 The first step in this three-phase process is to gather the data required to justify a development framework.
 A market study is necessary to determine what uses can be supported and at what scale.
-Once this is done, a fiscal impact analysis of adding this development to the town tax base will be performed.
+Once this has been completed, a fiscal impact analysis of adding this development to the town tax base will be performed.
+This work is expected to be completed in May 2022, prior to Annual Town Meeting.